|Pail Liner||Height x Width x

 Washing: They are made of a knit polyester with a waterproof layer inside, often called "PUL" but it really is 100% polyester with TPU laminate.
 This is the same (or extremely similar) material as the outside of most diaper covers, pocket diapers or all-in-one diapers.
 It is the exact same material as the outside of the covers or all-in-one diapers.
 It's very durable.
 They can "catch" water in some washers so if your washer does that, you may choose to take it out of the cycle before the final rinse to make sure the diapers are fully rinsed.
 Some people choose to wash their pail liners only occasionally.
 Choices vary.
 You can wash it with the diapers, but take it out of the dry early or hang it to dry since it dries so much faster than the rest of your diapers, just like diaper covers.

 Non-diapering uses: These are wonderful for camping and boating (keeps towels and clothes dry if it rains, have an extra to put the wet stuff in).
 Great for car trips.
 Handy at the barn.
 Use these instead of suitcases for easy packing into cartop storage units such as Thules.
 Great laundry bags for college, camping, boating and more.
-Blueberry and Thirsties liners are made in the USA.
-Bummis are made in Canada.
+Smart Bottoms and Thirsties liners are made in the USA.
 GroVia is made in China.